 Q – What are the main types of research design?

-Ans – The main types of research design are –
+Ans – The main types of research plan or design are –

 1. Qualitative Research Design,